 - 1. Oversight and evaluation of the school concurrency process is required pursuant to s.
 163.3180(13)(g)(6)(c), F.S.
-The Oversight group shall be comprised of the Planning and Zoning Director (county), Concurrency Manager (county), Facilities Director (school), Planner (school), and a Regional Planning Council (RPC) representative.
 By March 1st of each year the Oversight group shall be responsible for preparing an annual assessment report on the effectiveness of School Concurrency.
 The report will be transmitted to the County and the Cities, and made available to the public. - 2.
-The Oversight group shall be invited to attend all meetings shall receive copies of all reports and documents produced pursuant to this Agreement.

-3. By September 1st of each year, the Oversight group shall receive the proposed School District Five-Year Capital Facilities Plan.
+The Oversight group shall be invited to attend all meetings shall receive copies of all reports and documents produced pursuant to this Agreement. - 3.
+By September 1st of each year, the Oversight group shall receive the proposed School District Five-Year Capital Facilities Plan.
 The Oversight group shall report to the School District, the County, and the Cities on whether or not the proposed School District Five-Year Capital Facilities Plan is maintaining the adopted Level of Service by adding enough projects to increase the capacity, if needed, to eliminate any permanent student station shortfalls; by including required modernization of existing facilities; and by providing permanent student stations for the projected growth in enrollment over each of the five (5) years covered by the Plan.